 - The region's existing generation capacity and outlook for new generating capacity coming online.
 New renewable energy resources combined with energy storage baseload capacity offer a viable path to serve increased demand from electrification while reducing carbon emissions.
 While renewable electricity resources like solar and wind have become relatively inexpensive compared to conventional fossil resources, storing power from those intermittent resources remains expensive.
 While declining battery storage prices support shifting renewable power to different hours of the day, replacing dispatchable fossil fuel generation and storage capacity is particularly challenging for long-duration seasonal or reliability requirements (for example, having multiple days of stored electricity to cover periods of low renewable generation). - The region's adoption rate of EVs, how much that will shift energy demand from gasoline to electricity, and whether there are policies and incentives in place to shift EV charging out of peak demand periods.
 Both vehicle and building electrification can tax the distribution grid, so measures should be taken to avoid these increases in electric load occurring at the same time and in the same places. - The efficiency of the building stock in a region.
 The cost of all forms of energy is expected to go up in pursuit of carbon-neutral targets.
 Energy efficiency is often the least expensive strategy and, therefore, should be the first action taken in many cases., Before pursuing building electrification, it may make sense to prioritize and incentivize energy efficiency upgrades, such as building envelope upgrades. - Natural gas distribution systems are designed to provide service reliably with a plan to serve firm customers without disruption during peak winter periods, often called a "design day."
 Winter load fluctuations (the difference between peak design day and an average winter day) tend to be much higher than fluctuations in summer loads, creating additional challenges associated with reliability.
 It is critical to understand the expected performance of end-use equipment on peak cold days when ASHPs may rely on electric resistance back-up and to understand electric system requirements to meet design day peak demand for electrified end-uses. - Replacing the energy system reliability and resiliency currently provided by the natural gas transmission and distribution system with an electric grid designed for a net-zero emission outcome will be an extremely challenging and uncertain process.
 According to EIA data on total electricity demand by region, the electric grid is already close to its capacity for winter peaking.
-On January 2, 2018, electricity demand in the Lower-48 states reached 98.5% of the highest summer day in the refers to events that are not likely but have large impacts.
-Resiliency is already a matter of concern in many parts of the country, including the ability to effectively operate during major winter storms.
+On January 2, 2018, electricity demand in the Lower-48 states reached 98.5% of the highest summer day in the prior five years (on August 11, 2016).
+Peak winter electric load has already exceeded peak summer load on a daily basis in many regions of the country, including the Southeast, Midwest, and Mid-Atlantic regions.